ottawan25/quaet/README.md

 # :scroll: Features

 - **Saving questions and answers:** These are saved in a toml file with the date and time as the key.
-Some elements of the response data from OpenAI are also saved.
+Some elements of the response data from GenerativeAI are also saved.
 - **Specifying Using Model and Prompt Class:** You can set the model and prompt class, along with parameters like temperature and max_tokens.
 Users can freely configure the prompt class with basic information needed for later analysis, such as verification criteria, category, or test case number.
 - **Evaluate questions:** Assess whether the answer you received met your expectations, and save the evaluation results in the database along with the key and prompt class mentioned above.
 The saved data can then be used for future analysis to help improve prompt quality.